TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 Now the features that are provided:
 - it supports C++ open source plugin, https://github.com/SonarOpenCommunity/sonar-cxx.
 This is a free alternative to the official c++ plugin provided by SonarSource.
-- Its less invasive then SonarLint, in our context we have to handle multiple solutions that share a similar quality profile,   s
+- Its less invasive then SonarLint.
+In our context we have to handle multiple solutions that share or not a similar quality profile, this extension allow checking of issues without the need of installing any diagnostics into the projects the solutions.
+Upgrades are non existent, since everything is handled by the extension  assas sada  sa